throwaway96/dejavuln-autoroot/README.md

 On webOS 8 (webOS 23), you may have to try multiple times; it seems that restarting `appinstalld` does not reliably make it detect the existence of `devmode_enabled`.

+Toasts from the script may be hidden by system messages (like the one about the MP3 file not being recognized).

 ## Support